nishlumi/microstudio-library-gameui/doc/doc.md

   //--GUISystem.uimanager is the GameUIManager class uiman = gsys.uimanager
   //---"default" is defined by default
-  //---Use addGroup when you want to group UI for each screen uiman.addGroup("startpage")
+  //---Use addGroup when you want to group UIs for each screen uiman.addGroup("startpage")
   //---Define the UI
   txt = new GUIText("A material design button for selecting from a list of items.",